 However, if the value of your benefits from all tax-registered schemes exceeds the Lifetime Allowance, tax charges will apply to the excess.
-Additionally, if the increase in your total pension benefits exceeds the Annual Allowance in a specific tax year, you may also be liable for a tax charge.
-See 'Definitions' regarding Annual and Lifetime Allowances.
+It should be noted that both the Lifetime and Annual Allowances (see 'Definitions') are only likely to affect those with very high earnings and/or significant pension benefits held elsewhere.